Several baby rash pictures are categorized below. Only your doctor can correctly...

 7. Give your baby a warm relaxing bath, rock them gently on a rocking chair, and otherwise try to create a peaceful soothing environment.

 9. Be patient!
 Colic goes away as your baby gets older.
 The first few months with a colicky baby can be very stressful for a new family, so try your best to take it easy and be patient.
 Time will help your baby.

 What NOT to do when treating colic?

 Do not use an inclined sleeper: Inclined sleepers, including wedges, inclined mattresses, and inclined bassinets became really popular in the 90's and early 2000's for raising a baby's head above the rest of their body, hoping to reduce gas and reflux and help soothe colic.
 However, inclined sleepers are extremely dangerous and have been linked to several infant deaths.

-Do not use medications without pediatrician's permission: There are plenty of over-the-counter and prescription medications that can help treat indigestion, reflux, and spit-up.
-But they can be very dangerous for babies when misused.
-Do not use any medications without first seeking the advice of your pediatrician.
+Do not use medications without pediatrician's permission: There are plenty that can help treat indigestion, reflux, and spit-up, but they are very dangerous for babies when misused.
+Do not use any medications without first seeking the advice of your child's pediatrician.

 Try to avoid highly allergenic foods: A study published in the journal Pediatrics demonstrated that breastfeeding moms who avoided eating eggs, cow's milk, peanuts, tree nuts, wheat, soy and fish tended to have babies with less colicky symptoms.
 Always ask your doctor before changing your diet, but this research suggests that colic might (in some cases) be linked to the foods mom is eating.